JeffDeCola/catch-microservice/docs/_includes/README.md

 ### KICK FROM GAME- PUT /state

 When a kid does not respond, it is assumed he left the game.
-The kid who got the non-reponse tell sall the othre kids who it is so they can purge him from their state.
+The kid who got the non-response tell all the other kids who it is so they can purge him from their state.

 PUT uri/state